Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Conclusion and implications

-One important application of this is experiments to measure the factors affecting people's trust in AI.
-Although there have been many empirical studies in computer science that have aimed to measure factors affecting trust in various applications of AI, these studies have lacked a unified theoretical framework \citep{leichtmann_crisis_2022,leichtmann_effects_2023}.
-This has led to conflicting results and a lack of predictive models, with ``Trustworthiness mechanisms and measures [...] being advanced in AI regulations and standards that may not actually increase trust'' \citep{knowles_acm_2024}.
+Crucially, this trust measure can also be applied in more realistic experimental settings.
+One important application of this is experiments to measure the factors that affect people's trust in AI.
+Although there have been many empirical studies in computer science that have aimed to measure factors affecting trust in various applications of AI, these studies have lacked a unified theoretical framework \cite{leichtmann_crisis_2022,leichtmann_effects_2023}.
+This has led to conflicting results and a lack of predictive models, with ``Trustworthiness mechanisms and measures [...] being advanced in AI regulations and standards that may not actually increase trust'' \cite{knowles_acm_2024}.
 The trust measure we have introduced here can help to resolve this impasse, by providing an objective measure of trust that is grounded in (evolutionary) game theory.
-For example, incentivised experiments could be designed where a user can take advice from an AI agent in a realistic setting, such as an e-commerce chatbot recommending products or an LLM answering questions on a text, and can pay a cost to verify whether that advice is correct.
+For example, incentivised experiments could be designed where a user can take advice from an AI agent in a realistic setting, such as an e-commerce chatbot recommending products or an LLM answering questions about a text, and can pay a cost to verify (monitor) whether that advice is correct.
 This can then be connected with EGT models by varying factors such as how frequently the AI gives correct information (i.e. its strategy to cooperate or defect), or whether the AI has a high reputation from other users.